 What is CPD?

-CPD or Continuous Professional Development is the term that is applied to the ongoing training and development an individual undertakes during their working life.
-CPD can cover a multitude of training and development opportunities; these can include formal seminars and training courses, in-house and informal training, ‘tool-box talks’, the sharing of knowledge with team members, e-learning and webinars and other self-guided study such as reading.
+CPD stands for Continuous Professional Development, and is the term that is applied to the ongoing training and development an individual undertakes during their working life.
+CPD can cover a multitude of training and development opportunities; these can include formal seminars and training courses, in-house and informal training, tool-box talks, the sharing of knowledge with team members, e-learning and webinars and other self-guided study such as reading.

-The AA requires all Technician, Professional and Fellow members to undertake a specified amount of CPD hours over three years as part of their ongoing commitment to their membership.
+The Association requires all Technician, Professional and Fellow members, and Chartered Environmentalists, to undertake a specified amount of CPD hours over three years as part of their ongoing commitment to their membership.